noah1400/c64vm/README.md

 ## Usage

 As the project is currently under active development, detailed usage instructions are forthcoming.
 However, once complete, you can expect a comprehensive guide on how to use the **c64vm** virtual machine, including assembling code, running programs, and interacting with the simulated environment.

-## Contributing

-Contributions to **c64vm** are more than welcome!
-Whether you're interested in fixing issues, adding features, or improving documentation, your help is invaluable to the project's growth.
-Please review our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## License